 On conversion, the advertiser then communicates that identifier (a.k.a. “fires a postback”) to TUNE for validation.
 This entire process is handled between the two servers, so it works independently of how the user moves between steps.

-There are two types of postback tracking methods, which differ based on the identifier used for conversion validation: Postback with Transaction ID and Postback with Affiliate ID.
+There are two types of postback tracking methods, which differ based on the identifier used for conversion validation: Postback with Transaction ID and Postback with Partner ID.

 Pixel tracking methods (also called “cookie-based tracking” and “client-side tracking”) store a TUNE session identifier in a user’s browser cookie on click.
 The term “pixel” refers to a 1 pixel by 1 pixel HTML container which houses an offer’s conversion link.